 But because it’s the easiest type of canine intelligence to objectively measure, Stanley Coren went with that.
 In the end, Coren’s dog intelligence ranking is essentially based on an obedience test.

 Still, why did Bulldogs perform so poorly during Coren’s trials?

 The Stubborn Bulldog

 Make no mistake, English Bulldogs are very stubborn dogs.
-In fact, I Heart Dogs ranked them the 2nd most stubborn dog breed of all time.
+I Heart Dogs ranked them the 2nd most stubborn dog breed of all time.
 Most Bully owners will tell you the same thing.

-Wouldn’t it make sense that a stubborn dog wouldn’t perform so well on an obedience test?
+So wouldn’t it make sense that a stubborn dog performed poorly on an obedience test?
 In fact, other low-performing dog breeds are notoriously stubborn too.
 Just because a Bulldog doesn’t obey you doesn’t mean he didn’t understand you.
 Keep that in mind.

 One Bulldog owner describes her stubborn dog, saying:

 Bulldogs are the most stubborn dogs.
 I was actually worried my bully was deaf because he doesn’t even look at me while yelling his name.
 Open a wrapper across the house and he’ll come running.